 The more you know, the better equipped you will be to get started when you are ready.

 (June 2016) Drugged Driving.
-National Institute on Drug Abuse. from from https://www.drugabuse.gov/publications/drugfacts/drugged-driving#references
+National Institute on Drug Abuse.
+Retrieved from https://www.drugabuse.gov/publications/drugfacts/drugged-driving#references

 (September 2015) Behavioral Health Trends in the United States: Results from the 2014 National Survey on Drug Use and Health.
-Substance Abuse and Mental Health Services Administration. from from https://www.samhsa.gov/data/sites/default/files/NSDUH-FRR1-2014/NSDUH-FRR1-2014.pdf
+Substance Abuse and Mental Health Services Administration.
+Retrieved from https://www.samhsa.gov/data/sites/default/files/NSDUH-FRR1-2014/NSDUH-FRR1-2014.pdf

 (June 2018) How does marijuana use affect school, work, and social life?
-National Institute on Drug Abuse. from from https://www.drugabuse.gov/publications/research-reports/marijuana/how-does-marijuana-use-affect-school-work-social-life
+National Institute on Drug Abuse.
+Retrieved from https://www.drugabuse.gov/publications/research-reports/marijuana/how-does-marijuana-use-affect-school-work-social-life

 Alcohol & Drugs in the Workplace.
-Facing Addiction with National Council on Alcoholism and Drug Dependence. from from https://www.facingaddiction.org/resources/alcohol-drugs-in-the-workplace
+Facing Addiction with National Council on Alcoholism and Drug Dependence.
+Retrieved from https://www.facingaddiction.org/resources/alcohol-drugs-in-the-workplace

 (July 2018) Drugs, Brains, and Behavior: The Science of Addiction.
-National Institute on Drug Abuse. from from https://www.drugabuse.gov/publications/drugs-brains-behavior-science-addiction/addiction-health
+National Institute on Drug Abuse.
+Retrieved from https://www.drugabuse.gov/publications/drugs-brains-behavior-science-addiction/addiction-health